 Storage Configuration

-The table above shows the storage configuration for our Test Node.
-NUC-storage is implemented on our high-availability NAS.
-Access is provided to both the Production Cluster and NUC Proxmox Backup Server datastores (more info here).
+The table above shows the storage configuration for our Staging Cluster Nodes.
+PVE-Storage is implemented on our high-availability NAS.

 Proxmox Backup Server Configuration

-Backups for our Test Node mirror the configuration and scheduling of Backups on our production Cluster (more info here).
+Backups for our Staging Cluster Nodes mirror the configuration and scheduling of Backups on our production Cluster (more info here).

 Additional Configuration

-The following additional items are configured for our test node:
+The following additional items are configured for our Staging cluster nodes:

 The following sections cover the setup and configuration of our monitoring stack.